wobkenh/simplematcomponents/projects/simplemattable/readme.md

 - colFilter: (`.withColFilter()`): When activated, displays a column filter input below the header cell of the column.
 The column filter works just like the filter feature of the table, but only filters rows using the values of the column.
-INFO: When using colFilter combined with sorting, pressing space while being in the column filter input will trigger the sorting direction to change.
-If you have any idea of how to fix this, feel free to give me a hint or to submit a pull request.

 ### Edit-mode